pablrod/p5-AI-XGBoost/README.md

 my $train_data = DMatrix->From(matrix => $train_dataset, label => $train_label);
 my $test_data = DMatrix->From(matrix => $test_dataset, label => $test_label);

+# Multiclass problems need a diferent objective function and the number
+#  of classes, in this case we are using 'multi:softprob' and
+#  num_class => 3
 my $booster = train(data => $train_data, number_of_rounds => 20, params => {
         max_depth => 3,
         eta => 0.3,